 Your post has provided great insight into every aspect of company analysis.
 I am sure that I’ll be able to use the same in my day to day working.

-On the above case, the only concern was the dip in financial ratios in 2009 but that too was covered later on attributed to shortage of power supply.
+On the above case, the only concern was the dip in financial ratios in 2009 but that too was covered later on attributed to a shortage of power supply.

 One factor that could have been covered is the aspect of sourcing since the super quality of their products and the premium they demand is basically due to the high quality of the raw materials.
-Is the company looking beyond these two countries especially Egypt.
+Is the company looking beyond these two countries especially Egypt?
 What is the level of dependency on Egypt for sourcing?
 My thoughts might be irrelevant but then supplier concentration may limit their growth going forward.

 All said and done, am in agreement with your analysis.
 Yes, the scrip does look good to get in to.

 Thanks for providing your feedback.
 I am happy that you found the article useful.

 You are right that details of suppliers would provide additional insights about the company.
 However, I could not find the related information in the public domain.

 The company works mainly on advance orders backed by LC (as reflected by low days of receivables outstanding) and it maintains an inventory of cotton raw material of about 100-125 cr. (as reflected in current assets).
 Hence I believe that ACML mostly buys and keeps required raw material in advance for visible orders.
 It gives me some comfort.